 Deep tissue is a very intense form of muscular manipulation where your therapist applies deep and direct pressure on specific trouble areas.
 Deep tissue massage can feel like quite intense because of the amount of pressure that is being applied to areas that are already sore.
 These massages themselves will often leave you feeling sore afterward.

 Your therapist will use their knuckles and elbows to press into the muscles as far down to the bone as you can withstand.
 Deep tissue massage can be beneficial for serious athletes or people who are really active.
 This form of massage can also be a great supplement to physical therapy to help in the process of breaking down scar tissue.
 Many people use them after recovery from an injury or surgery.
+Deep tissue is one of the best types of massage for sore muscles.

 Sports massages are specifically designed to treat athletes or anyone that is regularly physically active.
 Combining different forms of massage that can include Swedish and Shiatsu, they are used to specifically treat muscle groups that are concentrations or focal points of your sport or activity.
 Many people get sports massages to increase their performance in their sport or event, and they can also be used to prevent and treat injuries.

-By putting pressure on key trigger points and breaking up the scar tissue, you are increasing blood flow to those tight, knotted, and restricted areas.
+So does massaging sore musces help?
+Yes, by putting pressure on key trigger points and breaking up the scar tissue, you are increasing blood flow to those tight, knotted, and restricted areas.
 That improved blood and oxygen flow is going to improve cellular recovery from your workouts and challenging training sessions.
 These are ideal for sports specific training, alleviating pain, improving performance, improving the recovery process, and treating athletic injuries.

 If you are interested in improving athletic performance, preventing injury, and reducing recovery time try regular massage therapy.
 Talk to us today and find out how Sum Of Us can help you achieve your health and fitness goals.
 Our Melbourne sports massage offering is conveniently located in High Street, Prahran.